adityachaudhari24/AI_Experts_CHAT/README.md

 ```bash
 pip install -r requirements.txt
 ```
-freez your requirments if required `pip freeze > requirements.txt`
+freez your requirments if required `pip freeze > requirements.txt` (If you install new library then please do freez as well)

 4. Create a `.env` file in the project directory and add your OpenAI API key: